williamjusticedavis/CPP-video-manipulation-project/README.md

 1. **Resize the video**: Enter your desired width and height, and the program will resize the video and save it to the output folder.
 2. **Add text overlay**: Type the text you want to overlay on the video, and the program will add it and save the new video to the output folder.
+3. **Trim the video**: Enter the start and end times in seconds to trim the video.
+4. **Rotate the video**: Choose to rotate the video by 90, 180, or 270 degrees.
+5. **Apply filter**: Choose to apply a grayscale or blur filter to the video.

 After processing, the program will convert the video into `.avi` format.